AJ8GH/spring-boot-api-bot/README.md

 ### CI

-Travis CI runs a build on each push.
+Travis CI runs a build on each push, sending test coverage stats to codecov on a successful build.

 ## Dependencies